Programs of Study

 Full-Time Degree Candidacy

-Most students enrolled in the Graduate School are registered for full-time study as they pursue a Ph.D. or master’s degree program.
-These students devote their full effort to course work, preparing for qualifying examinations, gaining teaching experience, and the researching and writing the dissertation.
+Most students enrolled in the graduate school are registered for full-time study as they pursue a Ph.D. or master’s degree program.
+These students devote their full effort to coursework, preparing for qualifying examinations, gaining teaching experience, and researching and writing a thesis or dissertation.

 Part-Time Study

-In rare circumstances, qualified individuals who are unable to devote their full time to graduate study may apply and be admitted as part-time students in either doctoral or terminal master’s programs.
+In rare circumstances, qualified individuals who are unable to devote their full time to graduate study may apply and be admitted as part-time students in terminal master’s programs.
 For more complete information, see Part-Time Study under Academic Regulations.

 Nondegree Study